canonical/serial-vault/README.md

 - signature: the signed data

 #### Output message
-The method returns a signed device-serial assertion using the key from the vault.
+The method returns a signed serial assertion using the key from the vault.

 [travis-image]: https://travis-ci.org/ubuntu-core/identity-vault.svg?branch=master